 The proposed method is evaluated on three publicly available databases: the Extended Cohn-Kanade database (CK+) [35], the MMI database [36], and the UNBC-McMaster Shoulder Pain Expression Archive database [37].

-1) Databases: Specifically, the CK+ database contains 593 video recordings from 123 subjects performing posed facial expressions.
-Each video starts from the onset frame and ends with the apex frame.
+1) Databases: The CK+ database contains 593 video recordings from 123 subjects performing posed facial expressions.
+Each video begins with the expression onset frame and ends with the apex frame.
 The MMI database contains 2900 video recordings from 75 subjects displaying posed facial expressions.
-The UNBC database is a spontaneous expression database, which contains 200 video recordings from 25 patients suffering from shoulder pain.
+The UNBC database is a spontaneous expression database containing 200 video recordings from 25 patients suffering from shoulder pain.
 Each frame in the UNBC database is coded with PSPI.
-In this paper, the frames with a PSPI of five or higher are regard as ``pain'' frames, and those with a PSPI of zero are regard as ``no pain'' frames.
+In this paper, the frames with a PSPI of five or higher are regard as “pain” frames, and those with a PSPI of zero are regard as “no pain” frames.

-2) Frames: On the CK+ database, 309 video sequences from 106 subjects are annotated with six basic expressions, so, we use apex frame of each video sequence (309 frames in total).
-Similarly, on the MMI database, 171 video sequences from 27 subjects are annotated with six basic expressions and AUs, so 171 apex frames are used in our work.
-On the UNBC database, since only 30 video sequences from 17 subjects have pain frames, we collect all pain and no pain frames from these 30 video sequences (7319 frames in total).
+2) Frames: On the CK+ database, 309 video sequences from 106 subjects are annotated with six basic expressions.
+We use the apex frame of each video sequence (309 frames in total).
+On the MMI database, 171 video sequences from 27 subjects are annotated with six basic expressions and AUs, so 171 apex frames are used in our work.
+Since only 30 video sequences from 17 subjects have pain frames on the UNBC database, all pain and no pain frames are collected from these 30 video sequences (7319 frames in total).

-3) AUs: On the CK+ database and the MMI database, we consider AU whose occurrence frequency of all samples is greater than 10%.
-So, on the CK+ database, 12 AUs (1, 2, 4, 5, 6, 7, 9, 12, 17, 23, 24, and 25) are considered, and 13 AUs (1, 2, 4, 5, 6, 7, 9, 10, 12, 17, 23, 25, and 26) are considered on the MMI database.
-On the UNBC database, since we only have domain knowledge about six AUs (4, 6, 7, 9, 10, and 43), we consider these six AUs in our paper.
+3) AUs: On the CK+ database and the MMI database, we consider AUs in which the occurrence frequency of all samples is greater than 10%.
+Therefore, on the CK+ database, 12 AUs (1, 2, 4, 5, 6, 7, 9, 12, 17, 23, 24, and 25) are considered, and 13 AUs (1, 2, 4, 5, 6, 7, 9, 10, 12, 17, 23, 25, and 26) are considered on the MMI database.
+On the UNBC database, since we only have domain knowledge about six AUs (4, 6, 7, 9, 10, and 43), these six AUs are all considered.

-4) Features: For a fair comparison, we use facial landmarks as features in our work, since most of our competing methods used facial landmarks as features.
-Some related works used texture based features, while the facial landmarks are a better choose than texture based features to visualize the face.
-49 and 66 facial feature points provided by the database constructer are used on the CK+ and the UNBC database respectively.
-On the MMI database, we extracted 49 feature points with IntraFace [38].
-We normalized feature points using an affine transformation, so that the eye centers fall on the given positions for all images.
+4) Features: For a fair comparison with competing methods, we also use facial landmarks as features in our work.
+Some related works used texture-based features.
+However, facial landmarks are better able to visualize the face.
+There are 49 and 66 facial feature points provided by the database constructer on the CK+ and the UNBC databases, respectively.
+On the MMI database, 49 feature points were extracted with IntraFace [38].
+Feature points were normalized using an affine transformation, so that the eye centers fall on the given position for all images.
 After that, we use a Gaussian normalization for each dimension of features.
-For cross-database experiments, common feature points are used.
+Common feature points are used for cross-database experiments.